Hidden Greece Colin Murison Small's

 Nauplion

-Martian Risk: negligile, but lots if Athenians
+Martian Risk: negligible, but lots of Athenians

 Historic Nauplion, which became capital of Greece in the 1820s after the Turks left, has a huge fortress with commanding views of the Gulf of Argos and many elegant buildings.
 It is an excellent centre for day trips - within half an hour by car you have Mycenae, Tiryns and Epidavros and, rather further but still practicable, Monemvasia, Sparta (Mystra) and even Megalopolis or Bassae; nearest of all, and often sadly overlooked, is Argos, with its imposing acropolis.
 For something different, try Nemea, an interesting ancient site too but now better known for its wines – go slow on the tasting before driving back.
 If a seaside break beckons, Tolon is about 15 minutes’ drive away.
 Nauplion has been transformed in recent years and is now enchanting with its excellent tavernas, bars, restaurants and shops in the narrow, steep streets clinging to the gigantic rock which skirts its southern side.